Xeronaus/Cedaruke/README.md

 Cedaruke is a Mindustry Java mod about conquering the planets of Cetadustry.

 ### Arion System
-The mod added a new star system called the **Arion system,** this is the
+The mod added a new star system called the Arion system, this serves as the main setting for the campaign.

 ### Planets
 The mod added three new planets: Georathe, Crajuras, and Kyrapure